Out & about: Highlands

 Lochs, mountains, remote glens and world class links golf.
 Whilst St Andrews and the south west coast of Scotland draws the attention of most avid golfers, the Scottish Highlands should not be dismissed.
 This region offers the perfect blend of quality golf, famous landmarks and a plethora of sightseeing opportunities.

 Whether that be golf at Royal Dornoch, road tripping around the remote north west Highlands, visiting Whisky distilleries or taking a trip down Loch Ness to visit ancient Urquhart Castle, the Highlands has options to suit all tastes.

 Where to stay

-Inverness – ‘The Capital of the Highlands’ is where most people stay and the 4* Kingsmills Hotel in Inverness is an excellent choice.
+Inverness, known as ‘The Capital of the Highlands’, is where most people stay and the 4* Kingsmills Hotel in Inverness is an excellent choice.
 A higher price point than most accommodation options in this city it is a perfect option for those looking for quality and a great location in the heart of Inverness.